bronnyhub/bronnyhub/README.md

 👋 Hi, I’m @bronnyhub.
 - I am a young woman, who loves algorythms, learning and creating new things.
-- I am programming web sites in HTML for three years.
+- I am programming web sites in HTML for four years.
+It was my biggest hobby.
 Recently I started to work more on my passion.

 👀 I know HTML, CSS, bootstrap and basics of python.
 - Simple pages with navbar, div's and containers are my favourite.
 I also love creating animations in CSS.